 “Mmmm”, exclaims Hiran and puts his tongue out to Helen.

 “This is not thrilling, but dangerous!
 What if he is a psychopath serial killer?
 There are many out there”, Hiran explains.

 “I do not think so.
 It’s mysterious, not dangerous.
 Here in the Club, you are secure.
-You don’t see all the electronic cards you use in everything you do.
+Don’t you see all the electronic cards you use in everything you do?
 They know what you have done and I bet there are hidden cameras everywhere”, she seems confident.

 “I do not know.
-Looks weird to me”, says Cameron.
+It looks weird to me”, says Cameron.

-“To me too!", I agree “Why sending me a card to join him in a room, where we will be alone the two of us and he is not coming here to introduce himself?".
+“To me too!”
+I agree. ”Why send me a card to join him in a room, where we will be alone, the two of us and he is not coming here to introduce himself?“.

-“Because it’s mysterious and magic and exciting”, replies Helen.
+“Because it’s mysterious and magical and exciting”, replies Helen.
 “Have you not read any erotic book!?
 It’s like that.
 It’s a game”.

-“You don’t perform the basic in the bed to start!
-But really until when do you think to stay a virgin?
-Until you die?", she comments wryly.
+“You don’t perform the basics in the bed to start!
+But really until when do you think of staying a virgin?
+Until you die?“, she comments wryly.

-“If he had come and introduced himself, would you have danced with him if he would propose you?", Helen asks me raising her eyebrow.
+“If he had come and introduced himself, would you have danced with him if he would have proposed to you?“, Helen asks me, raising her eyebrow.